 Ford co-managed the "Save Corti's" campaign, a local Sacramento grassroots movement to save a revered community grocery from being displaced by a hostile competitor.
 The campaign, though perceived as a long-shot, garnered enough public attention to reverse the competitor's pursuit and ensured Corti's existence at the store’s original location.

 Ford joined Burson-Marsteller's Sacramento public affairs practice in 2000.
-The following year, he led the Burson-Marsteller West Coast Insight and Ideas Group as a Research Specialist, providing research that delivered measureable results to clients around the world.
+The following year, he led the Burson-Marsteller West Coast Insight and Ideas Group as a Research Specialist, providing research that delivered measurable results to clients around the world.
 He also served Burson-Marsteller clients by providing in-depth analysis and accurate forecasts on a number of issues.
 In this dual role, Ford's creative insights and research experience provided refreshing solutions for all parties.

 Ford cut his teeth in political activism as President of his high school Amnesty International chapter, he directed a letter-writing campaign that helped lead to the release of a prisoner of conscience in Soviet controlled Ukraine - a man who'd protested the government distribution of radioactive milk following the Chernobyl disaster.
 Ford graduated with a Bachelor of Arts degree in Anthropology from California State University.
 He has been invited to CSU Chico to be a guest lecturer for the Department of Anthropology, providing insight on the value of applied anthropology in the industry of communications.